-I've put up various posts about flowers related to the feast of the Annunciation (upcoming on March 25).
+I've put up various posts about flowers related to the Solemnity of the Annunciation of Our Lord (upcoming on March 25).
 This post is an effort to integrate the series.

 First, it should be noted that this feast is one of the most important in the Church.
-Secondly, along with other feasts and solemnities, it is an exception to the general rule that there should be no church flowers during Lent.
+Secondly, along with other solemnities and certain feasts, it is an exception to the general rule that there should be no church flowers during Lent.
 (General Instruction of the Roman Missal, section 305.)

 If you are thinking of using white flowers, see my post White Flowers for Church Decoration for ideas.
 Also see Gemma's post on flowers for Marian feast days, which includes some blue flowers.